airpodsreplicas/airreps/README.md

 </a>
 </div>

-<h2 style="text-align:center;">The AirReps Repository containing the Ultimate Guide and other resources!</h2>
+<h2 align="center">The AirReps Repository containing the Ultimate Guide and other resources!</h2>

 ## Table of Contents
 1. [Contributing](#contributing)